BioGeMT/miRBench_paper/code/excluded_families_testset/README.md

 * Does not account for families with the value "0" or "unknown"
 * Output includes both the family name and occurrence count

-### 2. Family Filter (`exclude_fam.py`)
+### 2. Family Filter (`dataset_split_based_on_unique_families.py`)

 Creates two datasets by splitting the input based on specific ncRNA families.

 **Input:**
 * Original dataset (TSV format)
 * File containing families to filter by.
-This file contains all families that are unique the original dataset compared to other datasets.
-It is the output of unique_family_counter.py.
 The noncodingRNA_fam values of this file will be selected and removed from the original file into a new dataset (see excluded dataset output).
 The remaining original dataset after this removal will be saved (see remaining dataset output)
 * Both files must contain a 'noncodingRNA_fam' column

 **Output:**